citrus610/blueberry/README.md

   - Hard limit 50% remaining

 ## Thanks
-People in the MinusKelvin & Engine Programming discord server for helping me, they are very cool ❤️
+- People in the MinusKelvin & Engine Programming discord server for helping me, they are very cool ❤️
+- Disservin's [chess-library](https://github.com/Disservin/chess-library) for helping understand move generation

-Chess programming wiki for its resources
+- Chess programming wiki for its resources